MarvinX/nodered-freeboard/docs/nodered-freeboard_internals.md

     // ...
 </script>
 ```

-By naming convention, entrypoint in ``freeboard.js`` is ``function Freeboard(params)`` which is called by Node-RED runtime when a new nodered-freeboard instance is created in the Node-RED editor.
-The ``params`` argument contains the node's configuration parameter from the Node-RED editor.
-For the nodered-freeboard node there is only a single config-param, which is the name of nodered-freeboard node instance as assigned by the user.
+By naming convention, the entrypoint in `freeboard.js` is `function Freeboard(config)` which is called by NodeRED runtime when a new `freeboard` node is added to a flow NodeRED editor.
+The `config` argument contains the node's configuration parameters set in NodeRED editor.
+For the `freeboard` node there is only a single configuration parameter, which is the assigned datasource *name*.

 ```js
 function Freeboard(n) {